000nanashi/000nanashi/README.md

 † - undead nervous wreck (￣ ￣|||)

-† - i'm awfully shy, frequently sleep while playing, and have severe social anxiety so I might not respond sometimes. whispers are prefered but not mandatory!
+† - i'm awfully shy, frequently sleep while playing, and have severe social anxiety so I might not respond if you talk to me. whispers are prefered but not mandatory!

 † - my english skills aren't perfect so please don't mind if my typing is a little awkward